BODIES in MOTION PROJECTclick for full resolution

 The project continues to expand with new shoots happening quarterly.
 There are currently over 30 athletes and over 30,000 images in the library capturing a huge variety of motions and body types.
-We will continue to add samples from these shoots below but the project will soon have its own website and will be made available to artists and agencies in mid 2015.
+We will continue to add samples from these shoots below but the project will soon have its own website and will be made available to artists and agencies in early 2016.
 If you would like to be on the mailing list for beta testing the site, to inquire about licensing/commissioning photography, or to participate in the project as a model, please contact us here.

 A morning anatomy study from Bodies in Motion.
 Ballet seems to forge the most amazing physiques.